serge-sans-paille/scipy2021/talk.rst

 The Pythran Approach
 ====================

-Keep input code portable and High-Level
+Keep input code portable and high-level

 - Pure Python
-- Using Numpy idioms
+- Using NumPy idioms

 But still